Study Medicine in Europe Without Entrance Exam

 - €14,100 for years 4 and 5

-The admission test is not required for applicants who studied in countries members of the EU, OECD, or EFTA or those who hold an International or European Baccalaureate.
+The admission test is not required for applicants who studied in countries members of the EU, OECD, or EFTA or those with an International or European Baccalaureate.
 They are only permitted to apply with the grades from their high school diplomas.

 ⬤ ⬤ ⬤